ILIAS-eLearning/ILIAS/components/ILIAS/Test/PRIVACY.md

 #### Archive File

 - The Archive file contains all personal data, which is being stored and presented at the test (see above).
-- It's purpose is to have this data easily accesible outside of ILIAS.
+- It's purpose is to have this data easily accesible outside of ILIAS, e.g. for archivating the data long-term.

 #### XML